Rutgers-RPL/pfa-training/README.md

 ### 0.1: What is Python?

 Python is one of the most widely-used programming languages in the computer engineering and computer science industry, and for good reason; it has a very simple syntax that beginners can read and understand, is very easy to develop and test code with, and has built-in support for many powerful packages that assist the development process greatly.
 It’s especially useful for post-flight data analysis, in which case Python is able to provide powerful data visualization tools (like graphs and charts), as well as interactive interfaces and automation services to make interacting and analyzing our data even easier.
-By taking advantage of these features of Python, post-flight data analysis can be made far simpler and efficient.
+By taking advantage of these features of Python, post-flight data analysis can be made far simpler and more efficient.

 ![Error Displaying Image!](./gfx/pythonlogo.png "Python logo")

 #### Compiled vs. Interpreted Languages

-Python is an interpreted programming language, just like Javascript and R. “Interpreted” means that when you run your code, your program is evaluated and executed line by line, every single time you run the program.
+Python is an interpreted programming language, just like Javascript, R, and MATLAB.
+“Interpreted” means that when you run your code, your program is evaluated and executed line by line, every single time you run the program.
 This isn’t always the case; certain programming languages, like C, C++, and Rust, are called compiled languages.
 Compiled languages are translated (or compiled) into a more computer-friendly format the first time they’re run, and this new version is used every time the program is run.

-A compiled language, over time, will be faster than an interpreted one; after all, it’s easier and faster for a computer to understand its own language than to have everything translated line-by-line.
-Additionally, more errors will be caught at compile time as opposed to runtime, meaning some mistakes are caught earlier.
-However, if you make a lot of changes to the code, and the language needs to constantly re-translate (or re-compile) the entire program every time a change is made, this can become a huge time-waster for a programmer.
-This makes an interpreted language like Python perfect for testing and development.

 This is how a compiled language behaves, in general: